Casa Batllo or House of Batllo is perhaps the most beautiful residential property ever built.

 Gaudi has taken inspiration from nature and tried to stick as close to it as possible.

-When you visit Casa Batllo, you will find yourself surrounded by plants, skeletons, dragons, marine life, and various other animals.
+When you visit Casa Batllo, you will be surrounded by plants, skeletons, dragons, marine life, and other animals.

 It is precisely what Antoni Gaudi wanted when he built the house.

-Thus, whether you’re an aspiring architect, a culture enthusiast, an art student, or simply a tourist, Gaudi’s Casa Batllo is a must visit.
+Thus, Gaudi’s Casa Batllo is a must-visit whether you’re an aspiring architect, a culture enthusiast, an art student, or simply a tourist.

 What are you waiting for?
 Book your tickets right away!

-When you buy this ticket online, you save 4 Euros (because you don’t pay the window surcharge) and avoid the queue.
+Buying this ticket online saves 4 Euros (because you don’t pay the window surcharge) and avoids the queue.